Stores that don’t Use TeleCheck and Other Stores that do 2021 Updates

 Stores that Don’t Use TeleCheck or Certegy

-There are some national and regional chains that do not use Certegy or TeleCheck to process personal checks.
 Instead, these stores use their own verification methods, like storing your check writing history with them or requiring you to sign up for their store card and activate checking privileges.

 However, for many, their method is as simple as requiring that you show a government-issued, photo ID.